codeconscious/codeconscious.github.io/_posts/2024-04-24-jumping-into-github-actions.md

 It was more interesting than I'd expected!

 Me being me, I jumped right into adding simple build-and-test workflows into several of my personal projects here on GitHub (such as [CCVTAC](https://github.com/codeconscious/ccvtac/pull/40)).
-It definitely felt like a "Why haven't I done this before?" sort of task.
+It was an enjoyable "Why haven't I done this before?!" sort of task.

 Next, I might like to use GitHub Actions to set up automatic releases for my primary .NET projects.
 Perhaps I'll also set up automatic deploys of [StartWatch](https://codeconscious.github.io/2024/01/08/first-nuget-package.html) to NuGet as well. 🤔